MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-box.md

          |EU1|`me9cm6n7kr4mfz135yt0ab9f5k4ze8qp`|
          |EU2|`uwdy5r40t7jprdlzo85v8suw1l4cdsbf`|

-        Then click **Save**.
+        Then select **Save**.
 For information on how to see which Defender for Cloud Apps data center you're connected to, see [View your data center](network-requirements.md#view-your-data-center).

         ![box settings except for.](media/box-settings-except-for.png)

         > [!NOTE]
         > If you are an existing Adallom customer, and your console URL is for Adallom and not Defender for Cloud Apps, use this app serial number: `bwahmilhdlpbqy2ongkl119o3lrkoshc`.

-2. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), click **Investigate** and then **Connected apps**.
+1. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), select **Investigate** and then **Connected apps**.

-3. In the **App connectors** page, click the plus sign (**+**) button and select **Box**.
+1. In the **App connectors** page, select the plus sign (**+**) button and then select **Box**.

     ![connect box.](media/connect-box.png "connect box")

-4. In the **Box settings** pop-up, click **Follow this link**.
+1. In the **Box settings** pop-up, select **Follow this link**.

-5. The Box sign-in page opens.
+1. The Box sign-in page opens.
 Enter your credentials to allow Defender for Cloud Apps access to your team's Box app.

-6. Box asks you if you want to allow Defender for Cloud Apps access to your team information, activity log, and perform activities as a team member.
-To proceed, click **Allow**.
+1. Box asks you if you want to allow Defender for Cloud Apps access to your team information, activity log, and perform activities as a team member.
+To proceed, select **Allow**.

-7. Back in the Defender for Cloud Apps portal, you should receive a message saying that Box was successfully connected.
+1. Back in the Defender for Cloud Apps portal, you should receive a message saying that Box was successfully connected.

-8. Make sure the connection succeeded by clicking **Test API**.
+1. Make sure the connection succeeded by selecting **Test API**.

     Testing may take a couple of minutes.
-After receiving a success notice, click **Close**.
+After receiving a success notice, select **Close**.

 Box is now connected to Defender for Cloud Apps.